kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	However, an alternative chart, the CUSUM chart is more effective at detecting a shift in the mean.
 Notice also that the theoretical ARL, :math:`1/\alpha`, is reduced by using these rules in addition to the LCL and UCL.

-*	**Adding robustness**: the phase I derivation of a control chart is iterative.
+*	**Adding robustness**: the phase I derivation of a monitoring chart is iterative.
 If you find a point that violates the LCL and UCL limits, then the approach is to remove that point, and recompute the LCL and UCL values.
 That is because the LCL and UCL limits would have been biased up or down by these points.

 	This iterative approach can be tiresome with data that has spikes, missing values, outliers, and other problems typical of data pulled from a process database (:index:`historian <single: data historian>`.
-Robust control charts are procedures to calculate the limits so the LCL and UCL are resistant to the effect of outliers.
+Robust monitoring charts are procedures to calculate the limits so the LCL and UCL are resistant to the effect of outliers.
 For example, a robust procedure might use the medians and MAD instead of the mean and standard deviation.
 An examination of various robust procedures, especially that of the interquartile range, is given in the paper by Rocke, *Robust Control Charts*.

 	*Note*: do not use robust methods to calculate the values plotted on the charts, only use robust methods to calculate the chart limits!

-*	**Warning limits**: it is common to see warning limits on a control chart at :math:`\pm 2 \sigma`, while the :math:`\pm 3\sigma` limits are called the action limits.
+*	**Warning limits**: it is common to see warning limits on a monitoring chart at :math:`\pm 2 \sigma`, while the :math:`\pm 3\sigma` limits are called the action limits.
 Real-time computer systems usually use a colour scheme to distinguish between the warning state and the action state.
 For example, the chart background changes between green, orange or red depending on the state of the current observation plotted.

 .. _monitoring-adjust-limits:

 *	**Adjusting the limits**: The :math:`\pm 3\sigma` limits are not set in stone.
 Depending on the degree to which the source data obey the assumptions, and the frequency with which spikes and outliers contaminate your data, you may need to adjust your limits, usually wider, to avoid frequent false alarms.
-Nothing makes a control chart more useless to operators than frequent false alarms ("`crying wolf <http://en.wikipedia.org/wiki/The_Boy_Who_Cried_Wolf>`_").
+Nothing makes a monitoring chart more useless to operators than frequent false alarms ("`crying wolf <http://en.wikipedia.org/wiki/The_Boy_Who_Cried_Wolf>`_").

 *	**Changing the subgroup size**: It is perhaps a counterintuitive result that increasing the subgroup size, :math:`n`, leads to a more sensitive detection system for shifts in the mean, because the control limits are pulled in tighter.
 However, the larger :math:`n` also means that it will take longer to see the detection signal.
 So there is a trade-off between subgroup size and the run length (time to detection of a signal).